Introduction

 Guests often ask us how long should they come for, so our best tip is…

-Looking for a place to stay in North Wales?
+Looking for a great place to stay in North Wales?

 Crafnant House is our B&B in the village of Trefriw, Eryri | Snowdonia.